For millions of people, the presidential election was a horrifying experience. There’s a lot of people out there looking for light in the darkness.

 - Lisa Rochester, the first-ever woman and African American elected to Congress in Delaware

-This woman just became the first-ever Somali-American state legislator
+This woman is the first-ever Somali-American state legislator

 “It’s the beginning of something new,” Omar told the Minneapolis Star-Tribune.
 “This district has a legacy of making history.
 I am excited for our progressive values and to be able to be on the ground at the Capitol representing the diverse people of my district and being a champion with them and for them.”